Why complete the Modern Apprentice Community Coach Programme at Scottish Rugby?

 How to Apply

-The completed online application form should be submitted no later than the closing date of (date tbc) where successful candidates will be invited to interview.
+Applications should be submitted no later than the closing date of 15th May 2015.
+Shortlisted candidates will be invited to an interview.

 Please contact Paul Kesterton, Education Manager (firstname.lastname@example.org |07817 970508) should you have any questions.